Arpit-Atrey/Task-Manager-CLI/README.md

 # Personal Task Manager

-🚀 A professional cross-platform command-line task management application built with Java and Maven.
+🚀 A simple command-line tool to manage your tasks (application built with Java and Maven) efficiently.

 ## Features